 - Food: Bluebirds have a varied diet and eat different foods in different seasons.
 Bluebirds consume a wide variety of insects, particularly during the nesting season when hatchlings need abundant protein for adequate growth.
 Avoiding insecticide use is critical for giving these birds a healthy food source.
 Backyard birders can also augment the natural insect supply with mealworms in ground, tray, or platform feeders.
 Bluebirds will also eat a wide variety of berries, such as sumac, holly, and elderberry.
 Adding these berry-producing shrubs to the yard will help create a bluebird-friendly landscape.
 Suet offered as crumbles or shreds can also be valuable for attracting bluebirds, particularly with insect or fruit blends.

-- Water: Bluebirds require fresh, clean water for drinking and bathing, and a low, wide basin with 1-2 inches of water is ideal for these thrushes.
+- Water: Bluebirds require fresh, clean water for drinking and bathing, and a low, wide basin with one to two inches of water is ideal for these thrushes.
 Moving water with a bubbler or fountain will attract their attention more quickly with splashing noises and glittering sparkles.
 Choose a birdbath design large enough to accommodate family flocks that may have a dozen birds all vying for a drink.
 In the northern and winter areas of these birds' range, a heated birdbath is essential to provide liquid water during freezing weather.

 - Shelter: Bluebirds typically prefer mature, widely spaced trees, and they are less likely to visit a backyard with dense, thicket-like areas of foliage.
 Preserve just a few mature trees and opt for low ground cover surrounding broad, open, grassy areas to provide these ground-feeding birds security while foraging.
 Berry bushes that are a good food source are an excellent choice for plants that will do double-duty as both food and shelter.
-In winter, supplement bluebirds' shelter with medium or large roosting boxes to provide protection from storms and freezing temperatures, or leave hollow snags intact for roosting birds.
+In winter, supplement bluebirds' shelter with medium or large roosting boxes to protect from storms and freezing temperatures, or leave hollow snags intact for roosting birds.

-- Nesting Sites: Bluebirds are cavity-nesting birds, and they regularly nest in wooden birdhouses of the appropriate dimensions.
+- Nesting sites: Bluebirds are cavity-nesting birds, and they regularly nest in wooden birdhouses of the appropriate dimensions.
 Houses should ideally be placed 4-7 feet above the ground in open areas, with the entrance facing away from prevailing winds.
 Offering nesting materials such as pine needles and cotton scraps may attract bluebirds' attention to the houses.
 Monitor bluebird houses to discourage house sparrows and European starlings that may usurp the nesting spots and could harm bluebirds.
 Clean birdhouses after each brood leave to encourage additional nests.

 More Tips for Attracting Bluebirds